Idlewhile: History

 Phoenix and Collazo began writing and playing music together at the end of the workweek.
 Phoenix named their collaboration Idlewhile to celebrate this idle and peaceful time.
-In 2012 violin player, Ramos heard their tunes and suggested they take it seriously and bring their music to the public.
+In 2012, a violin player, Ramos heard their tunes and suggested they take it seriously and bring their music to the public.
 Together they set out to recruit “musician friends who shared the vision.”